metaborg/spoofax-maven/spoofax-maven-plugin/README.md

 # Spoofax Maven Plugin

-THis repository contains the sources for a Maven plugin that allows the compilation of Spoofax langauges using only Maven.
+This repository contains the sources for a Maven plugin that allows the compilation of Spoofax langauges using only Maven.

 ## Installing